CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 The 'phases' are:

 1. `preload`.
 This is executed before game.compiled.js is executed.
-    (There is no attribute for this phase - it exists for reference)
 2. `postload`.
 This is executed after game.compiled.js is executed and before game onload (i.e. before `ig.modules["dom.ready"].loaded` is true).
 3. `prestart`.
 This is executed in a hook wrapping `ig.main`, before `ig.main` itself.
-   (There is no attribute for this phase - it exists for reference)
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.

-   (There is no attribute for this phase - it exists for reference)
+There's no attribute for `main` defined in this specification.

 ## Conformance Tests